DPF Delete: From Regeneration Types to Removing DPF-Related DTCs

 Yes.
 Removing the DPF often increases horsepower and torque by reducing backpressure and improving exhaust flow, especially when combined with a custom tune.

-Does DPF Off/Delete Improve MPG (Fuel Economy)?
+Does a DPF Delete Improve MPG (Fuel Economy)?

 Is DPF Off Illegal?